getodk/docs/docs/collect-import-export.rst

 In some contexts, especially on larger, remote, or regionally-distributed projects, directly scanning QR codes from Central may not be possible.
 Here are some alternative distribution options:

 * Right-click an App User QR code in Central, save it, and send it via email, text message, WhatsApp, etc to data collectors who can then import the image into Collect.
 * If a single QR code will represent a role and be shared between multiple users, you can put it on a slide or on a handout during a training.
 Make sure that all copies are destroyed at the end.
-Alternately, you can scan the code into one device and use Collect to share it with the next person who can share it on, etc.
+Alternatively, you can scan the code into one device and use Collect to share it with the next person who can share it on, etc.
 * If a project is intended to be used by the general public, you can post QR codes publicly in places like a billboard or on Facebook.
 * If you need a large number of App Users representing individuals, use a script to bulk create App Users and generate a single document with all QR codes (`Python example <https://getodk.github.io/pyodk/examples/app_user_provisioner/app_user_provisioner/>`_).